In 2003, the Ice on Whyte festival officially began because a few creative individuals wanted to showcase ice carving in Edmonton.

 In 2009, the first international ice carving competiton took place and artists continue to come from around the world to create incredible works of art from frozen water.

 Ice on Whyte has grown into Edmonton's premier winter festival and now features an international ice carving competition and 10 days of interactive outdoor winter activities.
 Visitors enjoy beautiful ice sculptures, a giant ice slide, a children's play area, live musical entertainment, and ice carving workshops for school groups and much more.

 Ice on Whyte is presented by the Ice on Whyte Festival Society, and has successfully grown through the continued support of many community minded businesses and organizations, and the dedication of volunteers and artists.

 In October of 2012, the Ice on Whyte Festival won an Alberta Tourism Award in the Alberta Pride Category!

-Join us in 2013, celebrate the 10th anniversary festival and explore a world of ice and snow sculptures and everything else the festival has to offer.
+Join us in 2014 for 10 days of outdoor winter fun, explore a world of ice and snow sculptures and everything else the festival has to offer.